-- The Product must have undergone proper registration by an authorized BRP Dealer; - The Product must be purchased in the country in which the purchaser resides: - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The BRP specified pre-delivery inspection process must be completed and documented and signed by the purchaser: - pleted and documented and signed by the purchaser; The Product must have undergone proper registration by an authorized BRP Dealer; - The Product must be purchased in the country in which the purchaser resides; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.